-Drinking water: Self-supplying schools
+Drinking water in schools

-Information, advice and resources to support self-supplying schools in supplying clean, safe water for staff and students.
+Information, advice and resources from the Water Services team to support schools in supplying clean, safe water for their kaimahi and ākonga, including around 450 schools across Aotearoa who operate their own water supply.

 Level of compliance Main audience Other